- Snow Yunxue Fu

 Snow Yunxue Fu (b.
-1987) is an artist who lives and works in Chicago.
-Her work approaches the subject of the Sublime using topographical computer rendered animation installation.
-She exams and interprets the world around her through virtual reality, where she draws a parallel to the realm of multi-dimensionality and the spiritual.
+1987) is an artist who lives and works in Chicago and has shown her work internationally and nationally in America.
+Her artwork approaches the subject of the Sublime using topographical computer rendered animation installation.
+She exams and interprets the world around her through digital space and virtual reality, where she draws a parallel to the realms of multi-dimensionality, the physical, the virtual, and the metaphysical.

-Fu has a M.F.A. degree from the Film, Video, New Media, and Animation at the School of the Art Institute of Chicago.
+Fu is teaching at the School of the Art Institute of Chicago (SAIC) in both the Film, Video, New Media, and Animation Department and the Continuing Studies Department, as well as working as a faculty portfolio reviewer for Admissions and a Co-op Adviser.
+She obtained a M.F.A. degree from the Film, Video, New Media, and Animation department at the School of the Art Institute of Chicago.
 She also obtains a B.F.A. degree in Painting from the School of the Art Institute of Chicago, Southeast Missouri State University, and a B.A. in Fine Art from Sichuan Normal University in China.